tobyfey/docassemble-protocoldeterminator/README.md

 		x.ismet = True
 	  else:
 		x.ismet = False

-	comment: |
-	  This section determines if an legal object is "met" by seeing if each of the legal objects in the elements fields are met.
+This section adds fact objects to a legal object from the AirTable.
+I think I need to add in something to screen for active fact objects.

 	---
 	generic object: LegalObject
 	sets: